 There’s nothing quite like waking up on a boat making its way down the mighty Amazon River.
 The river’s drainage basin covers approximately 2,900,000 square miles, stretching all the way from Peru and Ecuador to Brazil’s eastern coast.

 The world’s largest rainforest is home to a remarkably diverse array of flora and fauna.
 Portions of the Brazilian Amazon have fallen victim to logging and development, but the sections of the river in Peru and Ecuador offer impressively pristine places for wildlife lovers to explore.

 And with more than 1,400 mammal species (including capybara, jaguar, ocelot, and tapir), 1,500 bird species, 1,000 amphibian species, and an endless array of insects, opportunities to see animals in their natural habitat are almost constant.

-As a professional traveler, “What’s your favorite place you’ve visited?” is probably the most frequent question I’m asked.
-It’s impossible to answer, but Antarctica is always near the top of my list.
+As a professional traveler, “What’s your favorite trip?” is probably the most frequent question I’m asked.
+It’s impossible to answer, but an Antarctica cruise is always near the top of my list.

 The dynamic landscapes and towering icebergs are obviously a key attraction; but the wildlife-watching opportunities you’ll find there are unlike any other destination we’ve traveled to.

 Vast penguin colonies are a frequent sighting, and who doesn’t love a good close-up penguin sighting?
 But the rocky shores of Antarctica are also home to six species of seals and nesting birds such as albatross, petrels, gulls, and terns.
 Some of our most impressive wildlife sightings came while out on the water: Antarctica is home to 10 cetacean species, with humpback whales and orcas a fairly common sighting.

 Arctic / Northwest Passage